-Computer programmers are some of the most highly sought after workers in today's economy.
+Computer programmers are responsible for writing and testing the code that allows software applications to function properly.
 They often appreciate a good deal of autonomy, with occasional opportunities for collaboration.
-The outlook for job growth among computer programmers is excellent, and is expected to improve consistently through the next decade, particularly with the increased focus on mobile app development and Internet-based services.
+The U.S. is expected to see a decline in computer programming jobs in the next decade.
+Computer programming can be done remotely, so jobs in the field are often outsourced to save labor costs.
 Computer programmers typically have a bachelor's degree in computer science or mathematics.
-Their median wage is $74,280, with top earners making considerably more.
+Their median wage is $79,840, with top earners making considerably more.

 If you're an employer interested in previewing these tests, start a 30-day free trial.

 $79,840/year or $38.39/hr

 Education level of Computer Programmers: